Christina D. Owens, PhD

 Dissertation Committee: Caren Kaplan, Grace Wang, & Miyako Inoue

-Interdisciplinary Methods using fieldwork, interviews, and a bilingual archive of cultural and government texts
+Interdisciplinary Methods: analysis of fieldwork, interviews, and a bilingual archive of cultural texts

 Japanese Language Proficiency Exam Level N1 (highest) -- passed in 2011